zbx-sadman/HASP/README.md

 ###Hints
 - NetHASP server can periodically change Server ID.
 In this case use _-ServerId_ option with alphanumeric server name, that can be known by running script with  _-Action Get -Object Server_ options;
-- To see available metrics, run script only with _-Action Get -Object **Object**_ options;
+- To see available metrics, run script with _-Action Get -Object **Object**_ but without _-Key_ options;
-- To measure script runtime use _-Verbose_ command line switch;
+- To measure script run time use _-Verbose_ command line switch;
 - Use _-ErrorCode_ options for monitoring systems events/triggers to runtime errors detection;
 - Running the script with PowerShell 3 and above may be require to enable PowerShell 2 compatible mode.

 ## USBHASP
-The same that NetHASP Miner, but used for monitoring Sentinel/Aladdin HASP USB keys, which installed locally or binded with USB/IP.
+The same that NetHASP Miner, but used for monitoring Sentinel/Aladdin HASP USB license keys, which installed locally or binded with USB/IP.

-Actual release 1.0
+Actual release 1.1

 Tested on Windows Server 2008R2 SP1, USB/IP service, Powershell 2.0

 Support objects:
-- _USBController_ - "Physical" devices (USB Key, Win32_USBControllerDevice.Antecedent)
+- _USBController_ - "Physical" devices (USB Key, Win32_USBControllerDevice.Antecedent);
 - _LogicalDevice_ - "Logical" devices (HASP Key, Win32_USBControllerDevice.Dependent)

 Actions: